Jackie Wilson: Solo stardom

 In 1958, Davis and Gordy left Wilson and Brunswick after royalty disputes escalated between them and Nat Tarnopol.
-Davis soon became a successful staff songwriter and producer for Chess Records, while Gordy borrowed $800 from his family and used money he earned from royalties writing for Wilson to start his own recording studio, Hitsville USA, the foundation of Motown Records in his native Detroit.
-Meanwhile, convinced that Wilson could venture out of R&B and rock and roll, Tarnopol had the singer record operatic ballads and easy listening material, pairing him with Decca Records' veteran arranger Dick Jacobs.
+Davis soon became a successful staff songwriter and producer for Chess Records, while Gordy borrowed $800 from his family and used money that he earned from royalties writing for Wilson to start his own recording studio, Hitsville USA, the foundation of Motown Records in his native Detroit.
+Meanwhile, convinced that Wilson could venture out of R&B and rock and roll, Tarnopol had the singer record operatic ballads and easy-listening material, pairing him with Decca Records' veteran arranger Dick Jacobs.

-Wilson scored hits as he entered the 1960s with the No. 15 "Doggin' Around", the No. 4 pop ballad "Night", another million-seller, and "Baby Workout", another Top 10 hit (No. 5), which he composed with The Midnighters member Alonzo Tucker.
-His songwriting alliance with Tucker also turned out other songs, including "No Pity (In The Naked City)" and "I'm So Lonely."
+Wilson scored hits as he entered the 1960s with the No. 15 "Doggin' Around", the No. 4 pop ballad "Night", another million-seller, and "Baby Workout", another Top 10 hit (No. 5), which he composed with the Midnighters member Alonzo Tucker.
+Wilson's songwriting alliance with Tucker also turned-out other songs, including "No Pity (In The Naked City)" and "I'm So Lonely."
 Top 10 hits continued with "Alone at Last" (No. 8 in 1960) and "My Empty Arms" (No. 9 in 1961).

-Also in 1961, Wilson recorded a tribute album to Al Jolson, Nowstalgia ...
+In 1961, Wilson recorded a tribute album to Al Jolson, Nowstalgia ...
 You Ain't Heard Nothin' Yet, which included the only album liner notes he ever wrote: "... to the greatest entertainer of this or any other era ...
 I guess I have just about every recording he's ever made, and I rarely missed listening to him on the radio ...
 During the three years I've been making records, I've had the ambition to do an album of songs, which, to me, represent the great Jolson heritage ...
 This is simply my humble tribute to the one man I admire most in this business ... to keep the heritage of Jolson alive."
 The album was a commercial failure.